How the City gets money

 Frequently asked questions

 Not necessarily.
-Every four years, the Municipal Property Assessment Corporation re-assesses all homes in Mississauga.
+Every 4 years, the Municipal Property Assessment Corporation re-assesses all homes in Mississauga.
 Once we receive the revised property assessments of all properties on our property tax roll from MPAC, we adjust our property tax rates accordingly.

 If the value of your home increases in tandem with the average of the whole City, there will be no impact on your tax bill.
 However, if it increases by more or less than the average, there will be an impact.